Nahani/livestream-calculator/README.md

 The application follows a modern React architecture with:

-- 🧩 Component-based design
+- 🧩 Component-based design with reusable UI components
 - 🔄 React Context API for state management
-- 🪝 Custom hooks for business logic
+- 🪝 Custom hooks for business logic separation
 - 🎭 Theme and language contexts for UI preferences
 - 📱 Responsive design for mobile and desktop
+- 🧠 Improved separation of concerns with specialized hooks and components

+The architecture has been refactored to improve maintainability and scalability:

+#### 🪝 Custom Hooks
+- `useContractCalculation`: Encapsulates all contract calculation logic
+- `useCfdCalculation`: Encapsulates all CFD calculation logic

+#### 🧩 UI Components
+- `ContractOption`: Reusable component for displaying contract options
+- `CfdOption`: Reusable component for displaying CFD options
+- `ContractCard`: Container component using the specialized hooks and UI components
+- `CfdCard`: Container component using the specialized hooks and UI components

+This architecture provides:
+- 📋 Better separation of concerns
+- 🔄 Increased code reusability
+- 🧪 Improved testability
+- 🧠 Enhanced maintainability

 ### 🧩 Key Components

+- `useContractCalculation`: Hook for contract calculation logic
-- `useCalculator`: Hook for calculator logic and state
+- `useCfdCalculation`: Hook for CFD calculation logic
+- `ContractOption`: Reusable UI component for contract options
+- `CfdOption`: Reusable UI component for CFD options
 - `ContractCard`: Displays position sizing for each contract
+- `CfdCard`: Displays position sizing for CFD
 - `ThemeProvider`: Manages dark/light mode
 - `LanguageProvider`: Manages language preferences (English/French)
 - `calculatorUtils.ts`: Utility functions for calculations